mlfa03/ComputerVision/README.md

-# ComputerVision
+# Computer Vision
-My computer vision projects
+A summary of computer vision projects I did while studying the subject